Department of Justice is now the Department of Communities and Justice. Find out more >

-If you have an order for the payment of an amount of money from the NSW Civil and Administrative Tribunal (NCAT) and the other party does not pay, it is possible to enforce this decision through the Local Court.
+If you have an order for the payment of money from the NSW Civil and Administrative Tribunal (NCAT) and the other party does not pay, it is possible to enforce this decision through the Local Court.
 Before you can enforce the NCAT decision, you need to register it as a decision of the Local Court.

 You need to get a document that confirms the order that has been made by NCAT.
 This is called a 'certified copy of the order'.

-NCAT website.
 There is no fee for this service.
 NCAT will send a certified copy of the order to you.

 Once you have a certified copy of the order you need to take it to a Local Court.
 The certified order will be registered as a judgment of the Local Court.

 You can get a copy of the form from:

 Instructions: Instructions for filling out Registration or filing of (certificate of) judgment/order

 After you complete the form, you will need to attach the certified copy of the NCAT order.

 You can file the form at any Local Court.
 The filing fee is $101.00 for an individual and $202.00 for a corporation (as at 1 July 2022).